 I succeed to do almost all exercises till

 Complementary Resource: Berkeley Videos

 These are a very good complement to the book: concepts are explained without asking you too much about Mathematics, in contrast with the book.
-It shows and explains differently what’s in the SICP, which is perfect to be sure to understand what the book try to teach you.
+If you want to study the SICP but your mathematical background is not strong enough, simply follow this course.
+My notes and exercises are here.

 What I Learned From SICP so Far

 - The beginning of this book is very interesting to really understand the roots of functional programming and recursions.

 - It defines a lot of terms programmers use every day, in a very precise manner.
 Perfect to be even more precise during technical discussions.

 - The book pushed my analytic and solving problem skills with its exercises.

 The whole discussion about recursion in the book helped me quite significantly to easily write them.
 It’s a topic I’ve always struggled a bit with.
 Now it’s a breeze to go through any problem I want to solve with recursion.

 What Difficulties did I Encounter?